ua-kxie/circe/README.md

 * click wires or device to select
 * mouse wheel to zoom and pan
 * right click drag to zoom to area
-* left click drag for area select
+* left click drag to select area
+* left click drag on selected device to drag selected
 * select single device to edit parameter (wonky)
 #### Hotkeys: